CyVerse-learning-materials/learning-materials-home/README.md

 9. Notify [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
 We will review and verify the contribution, and add you as a maintainer repo in the CyVerse collection.
 You should make future edits following the instructions above for 'Fixing and/or improving documentation via GitHub.'
 Alternatively, you can host your tutorial independently on ReadTheDocs following their [instructions for importing documentation](https://docs.readthedocs.io/en/latest/getting_started.html#import-your-docs).
 We will also follow up about ensuring test data associated with the documentation are available and open.

+#### Note: Adding example data to the CyVerse Data Commons

+Wherever possible, example data should be made available in a public location on the CyVerse Data Commons.
+Example data should be placed in the [cyverse_training](http://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training) folder, in the appropriate directory.
+Every inputs and outputs for every step should be in numbered folders (e.g. 00_input ...
+01_output).

 ### Step Two: Adding Content to the CyVerse Learning Center

 Once a content piece is ready the Learning Center Admin will take the following steps to make the content available through the learning center: